liangguohuan/dotfiles/README.md

+This is my vim, zsh, tmux, etc. files.

 # vim-install
 vim-conf base on [amix/vimrc](https://github.com/amix/vimrc).
 But use [ VundleVim/Vundle.vim ](https://github.com/VundleVim/Vundle.vim) to manage vim plugins,
 and so many things to be changed, just get some helps from `amix/vimrc` and read the sources from files `.vim-basic.vim` & `.vim-plugins`